Part-time mode, one module every month

 Executive Director of Entertainment, Media and Technology Program

-Students who successfully completed the non-credit bearing module "Residential Workshop", and all assessment of the 9 credit-bearing modules, will be awarded the certificate " Postgraduate Diploma in Culture and Creativity Management" issued by the University of Hong Kong.
+Students who successfully completed the non-credit bearing module "Residential Workshop", and all assessment of the 9 credit-bearing modules, will be awarded the certificate " Postgraduate Diploma in Culture and Creativity Management".

 Minimum Entry Requirement